csmpls/idas-blue/README.md

 ## big problems right now
 - bittorrent sync is closed source and has no API, so following people is a huge pain in the ass. **(fixibility: spicy)**
-- you can't include files very easily.
-BitTorrent sync doesn't mind files, but idas doesn't display or link to those files in the browser. we want this to be like a tumblr of bittorrented content. **(fixibility: mild)**
+- idas doesn't handle non-text very well.
+BT will sync whatever files, but right now idas doesn't display or link to those files in the browser. we want this to be like a tumblr of bittorrented content. **(fixibility: mild)**
 - it look like shit **(fixibility: spicy (for me))**

 Getting started